 Token payments aren’t going to clear your debts!
 If you make token payments for a few years, your debt problem isn’t going to go away or get smaller, you will still get letters and phone calls etc. Even though your creditors may be happy with token payments for a bit (see below) if you know nothing much is going to change for a long time, then you should find out about your other debt options.
 Have a look at What is Your Best Route Out Of Debt?

 But if you think your situation is likely to improve – when you get a job, or clear your priority debts, or your childcare costs fall for example – then making token payments can often be a good move.
 StepChange calls this sort of debt management plan a “temporary plan” and this is a good way to think of it.
 As they say, “This will give you the breathing space you need to get your situation back on track.”

 This is the key question.
 If your creditors don’t freeze interest or keep adding on extra charges, then your debts will actually be going up every month.

 The answer is that creditors don’t legally have to freeze interest, but most creditors will if you provide them with an Income and Expenditure sheet that shows you can’t afford to pay more.
 A good way of doing this is to use the free self-help CABmoney facility – this will generate the Income and Expenditure sheet and also the letters to your creditors.
 If you can afford more than token payments, it will calculate the pro rata offers as well.

 Will I get defaults on my credit record?

-It may not be a bad thing however!
+But this may not be a bad thing!
 How does a DMP Affect My Credit Rating? looks at this in more detail.